geonhuiy/PAT./README.md

 Frontend repsitory for PAT.

 ### Project
-PAT. is the product of the first major year's project from 'Basic Concepts of Web Technology'.
+PAT. is the product of the first major year's project from __'Basic Concepts of Web Technology'__ course.

 ### Goal
 The goal of the project was to make a mobile first __Media Sharing Web Application__ where users can upload different types of media, rate other users posts and follow other users.
 We were not allowed to use any frameworks or libraries, so this project is done using pure __HTML__, __CSS__ and __JavaScript__.